PhD Researcher, Dept. Media and Communication London School of Economics and Political Science (LSE)

-I’m a PhD candidate in Data, Networks and Society in the Department of Media and Communications at the London School of Economics and Political Science (LSE) where I’m conducting research on emerging security epistemologies, cybersecurity governance, and incident response.
+I’m a PhD Researcher in Data, Networks and Society in the Department of Media and Communications at the London School of Economics and Political Science (LSE) where I’m conducting research on emerging security epistemologies, cybersecurity governance, and incident response.
 I am interested in areas such as cybersecurity and Internet governance, platform and infrastructure studies, cyber norms, computer-mediated communication, critical security studies, risk and STS – all of which intersect in different ways with my current research.

 I also hold a MSc in Media and Communications (Data and Society) from the LSE (distinction), where I studied the governmentality of IoT Platforms – that is, relationship between big tech companies and technical architectures in shaping security.
-Prior to this, I concluded my BA in International Relations from the Pontifical Catholic University of Rio de Janeiro (distinction), having been granted the ‘Gerson Moura Award’ for best IR dissertation entitled: “Cybersecurity and Internet Governance: Two Competing Fields”?

 My previous experience includes consultancy for technical bodies, a UNESCO project on “What if we all governed the Internet”, and research in Internet governance, privacy, and security at the Center for Technology and Society at Getúlio Vargas Foundation (CTS-FGV).